 Ohio Guaranteed Transfer Credit

 Kent State University is part of the University System of Ohio (USO).
 As a member, Kent State follows statewide transfer credit policies that align courses throughout the Ohio system.
 This allows for easier transfer of your credit and more applicability to academic areas of study.
-Represented among guaranteed transfer credit initiatives are Advanced Placement, Career- Technical Assurance Guides, Tech-Prep, Ohio Transfer Module, and Transfer Assurance Guides and more.
+Represented among guaranteed transfer credit initiatives are (but not limited to) Advanced Placement, Career- Technical Assurance Guides, Tech-Prep, Ohio Transfer 36, Military Training/Experience, Transfer Assurance Guides and more.
 The State of Ohio is always reviewing transfer initiatives, so check their page often to see if there are any new potential credits they have reviewed for USO schools.

 1. What AP Credit does Kent State accept?

-2. Career Technical Assurance Guides/Career-Technical Credit Transfer (CT2)
+2. Career Technical Assurance Guides/Career-Technical Credit Transfer (Known as CTAGs or CT2)

 - How do I find out if my CTAG/CT2 course or program was accepted for credit at Kent State?